yole/etymograph/README.md

    in single quotes (for example, `append 'a'`) or as a reference to a phoneme in the word (for example, `append last vowel`).
  * `prepend`: Prepend a prefix to the word.
 Argument is specified in the same way as with `append`.
+ * `append morpheme '<text>: <gloss>'`, `prepend morpheme '<text>: <gloss>'`: Appends or prepends the text of the specified word.
+Referencing the word allows you to link to its origin and therefore to indicate how the morpheme came to be.
  * `change ending to`: Change the part of the word matched by the `word ends with` condition in the preceding condition line to the specified ending (always specified as a literal string in single quotes).
  * `insert '<sound>' <before|after> <position>`: Inserts characters into the word at the given position.